HomeLatest NewsIndustry‘Top tech billionaires in US making more while shelling out less in taxes’

 About a fifth of the top 400 earners were managers of hedge funds.
 Executives and founders of private-equity firms also stood out.
 According to the ProPublica investigation, heirs of large fortunes also make appearances.
 Among the top 400, there are 11 heirs of Walmart founders Sam and Bud Walton and four of Amway founder Richard DeVos.

 The report said that apart from selling stock, the rich and the famous often take huge deductions that reduce their income subject to tax.
 “Tech billionaires stood out in this regard.
 They often made large charitable donations from their stock holdings.
-A generous provision of the tax code allows them to deduct the full value of the stock at its current price without having to sell it and pay capital gains tax,” the report said.
+A generous provision of the tax code allows them to deduct the full value of the stock at its current price without having to sell and pay capital gains tax,” the report said.

 Those two factors the amount of income taxed at the advantageous rate and the ability to muster large deductions are the main drivers of lower tax rates for those with the highest incomes, the report emphasised.